 It’s eczema that is most widely known for its chronic nature and its association with allergies, hay fever, and asthma.
 It can appear on a single spot or in many locations.

 Eczema appears as dry skin that is typically very pruritic (itchy).
 It can get tough or even leather-like over time from constant scratching and rubbing.
 This process is called lichenification.

 Eczematous skin is often reddened and can have scales.
 Swelling can occur in the affected skin such that the area appears puffy.
-Eczema lesions can ooze clear fluid or bleed small amounts when scratched.
+Eczema lesions can ooze clear fluid or bleed in small amounts when scratched.

 Some eczema eruptions are flat to the surface while others are raised bumps called papules (small bumps) or plaques (larger bumps).

-The skin can become infected with bacteria or herpes virus, creating a change in the color or odor of the secreted fluid and/or an increased production of crusts.
+The skin can become infected with bacteria or the herpes virus, creating a change in the color or odor of the secreted fluid and/or an increased production of crusts.

 Understanding Eczema: What’s Happening On The Skin Level?

-This type of hypersensitivity is called Type 1, which means that it is orchestrated by IgE immunoglobulins, which are a form of antibody.
+This type of hypersensitivity is called Type 1, which means that it is orchestrated by IgE immunoglobulins, which are a form of the antibody.